CumulusNetworks/docs/content/cumulus-netq-43/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 Check if the kubelet process is running with the `sudo systemctl status kubelet` command before proceeding with the upgrade.

-If any issue occurs, contact the NVIDIA Support team.

 ### Upgrade Using the NetQ CLI

 After completing the preparation steps, upgrade your NetQ On-premises, Cloud Appliances, or VMs using the NetQ CLI.